 Should you set yourself up right in the centre of the action… or should you branch out and spend a few days in the ‘burbs?

-This can be a tough decision.
-There is plenty to do in Melbourne’s city centre, activities to suit all kinds of travellers.
-However, a stay in the suburbs offers up an invaluable example of what life is like for the 4.5-odd million people who call the Victorian capital home.
+However, basing yourself in one of Melbourne’s neighbourhoods (or suburbs as they’re known in Australia) offers up an invaluable example of what life is like for the 4.5-odd million people who call the Victorian capital home.

 And then… it’s up to you I suppose, to decide which corner of the city suits you and your travel preferences, best.